tusen-ai/naive-ui/src/menu/demos/enUS/render-label.demo.md

 # Render Label

-The `renderLabel` can be used to batch render menu options.
+The `render-label` can be used to batch render menu options.

 ```html
 <n-menu :options="menuOptions" :render-label="renderMenuLabel" />